djcard/boxlang-docs/boxlang-framework/java-integration.md

 ```

 Basically, your class must implement the appropriate methods the interface(s) tell you that it needs.
 After that, your class will be Java-fide, and it can be used like a native Java interface implementing objects!
 Enjoy!

+## Passing Function References / Higher Order Functions

+Java methods can be referenced and passed around as a variable and invoked later like UDFs allow.